 2. Similar to Adrenaline, Norepinephrine is released by the adrenal glands and the brain.
 It also helps you become more aware, awake and focused.
 It is almost like a backup system to epinephrine (adrenaline), to ensure your body has a mechanism of fight or flight in times of emergency, even when your adrenal glands may not be functioning properly.

 3. Finally, Cortisol is a steroid hormone, also produced in the adrenal glands.
-Unlike Adrenaline and norepinephrine, cortisol release is more gradual as it requires the release of CRH (corticotrophin-releasing hormone) from the brain which activates pituitary gland to release adrenocorticotropic hormone (ACTH) which finally activates the adrenal glands to produce cortisol.
-Cortisol helps the body optimize itself, increasing certain functions while decreasing others that are not critical in the moment (like digestion, growth functions, sex functions, immunity etc ) Cortisol regulates glucose metabolism, blood pressure, insulin release, immune functions and the inflammatory response.
+Unlike Adrenaline and norepinephrine, cortisol release is more gradual as it requires the release of CRH (corticotrophin-releasing hormone) from the brain which pituitary gland immunity etc

 Now, once the perceived threat has subsided, things in our body return to normal.
 UNLESS, we choose to ruminate on a stressful situation or something we perceive as stressful.
 If you re-read what cortisol does….
 It suppresses certain functions that are not critical at the moment for fight or flight.
 So, if our heads are constantly stressed, we are going to CREATE our own digestive issues, immunity issues etc.